VIRGINIA SEA GRANT TITLE IX POLICY AND REPORTING REQUIREMENTS

 Virginia Sea Grant Programmatic Position

 A community effort is essential to ensure that academic, professional, and research workspaces are places where people can safely learn, grow, and thrive.
 Virginia Sea Grant (VASG) considers the principal investigator (PI), any co-PI(s), professional mentors, and the funded students (e.g., graduate research fellows, interns, summer resilience fellows, post-graduate fellows, etc.) identified on a VASG award to be in positions of trust.
 VASG’s expectation is that individuals identified on a VASG award will comport themselves in a responsible and accountable manner, in accordance with institutional or organizational policies during the award period.
-The purpose of this award term and condition is to ensure that recipients of Sea Grant funding respond according to their home institution’s written procedures promptly and appropriately to any instances that result in dismissal or suspension.
+The purpose of Virginia Sea Grant adding terms and conditions to our subawards is to ensure that recipients of Sea Grant funding respond according to their home institution’s written procedures promptly and appropriately to any instances that result in dismissal or suspension.

 Virginia institutions of higher education and any other organization that receives VASG funds are responsible for having clearly stated policies outlining standard codes of conduct, academic program requirements, and prohibiting discrimination, harassment, or sexual misconduct.
 These policies must comply with federal and state nondiscrimination laws, regulations, and executive orders, and documented procedures for accepting reports of and investigating complaints of misconduct thoroughly, fairly, and promptly.
 VASG is bolstering its policies, guidelines, and communications so that organizations funded by VASG clearly understand expectations and requirements associated with its funding.
 Individuals may be held accountable for any misconduct that occurs at any awardee institution, on-line, or at locations where official organization activities are occurring, such as at field sites or facilities, meetings, conferences, and workshops.